survivejs/webpack-book/manuscript/styling/04_autoprefixing.md

 * Autoprefixing can be enabled through the *autoprefixer* PostCSS plugin.
 * Autoprefixing writes missing CSS definitions based on your minimum browser definition.
 * *.browserslistrc* is a standard file that works with tooling beyond *autoprefixer*

-In the next chapter, you'll learn to eliminate unused CSS from the project.